savo-mips/MI-FHIR/README.md

 # MI-FHIR
-Our application for the fhir devdays
+Our application for the fhir devdays student track